joakim/calendar/README.md

 - The year has 360 common days and 5 (common year) or 6 (leap year) intercalary days
 - The year is divided into 4 equal quarters, each having 91 days
-  - 1 intercalary day that represents the equinox/solstice (day 0 of the quarter)
+  - 1 intercalary day that represents the equinox/solstice
   - 90 common days
 - The year's 360 common days may be divided as follows
   - Proposed division: 8 octals ("months") and 40 nonads ("weeks")